medplum/medplum/packages/docs/docs/charting/patient-demographics.md

 ## Common Identifiers

-Common identifiers, like Driver's License numbers or Social Security numbers should be captured on the Patient resource using [name spaced identifiers](/docs/fhir-basics#identifiers-naming-resources).
+Common identifiers, such as Driver's License numbers or Social Security numbers should be captured on the `Patient` resource using [name spaced identifiers](/docs/fhir-basics#identifiers-naming-resources).
 These are useful when querying data from a Health Information Exchange (HIE) or HIE Onramp.

 The [integration](/docs/integration) section has details on querying the exchanges.